Efficient structure-preserving scheme for chemotaxis PDE system with singular sensitivity in crime and epidemic modeling: SPIMEX for chemotaxis modeling

 \section{SPIMEX for chemotaxis modeling}

 In this section, we introduce SPIMEX for solving the PDE system \eqref{cross_diffusion_PDE} and provide its error analysis.
 For the sake of presentation, we focus on the 2D case, i.e. a rectangular box $\Omega = [a_{\min},a_{\max}]\times [b_{\min},b_{\max}]$.
 The numerical scheme can be easily extended to 1D and 3D cases due to tensor construction and theoretical results remain the same.
+Without loss of generality, we assume $\gamma=0$ in the subsequent analysis.